 - P1.
 Develop a balanced airfield to provide for more efficient and effective use of airport facilities. - P2.
-Limit airport capacity by restricting the number of gates (including remote gates) to no more than 153 at Master Plan build-out. - P2.
 Expand and improve employee parking. - P3.
 Locate airport uses and activities with the potential to adversely affect nearby residential land uses through noise, light spillover, odor, vibration, and other consequences of airport operations and development, as far from them as feasible. - P4.
-Provide and maintain landscaped buffer areas along the southern boundary of Airport Airside that include setbacks, landscaping, screening, or other appropriate view sensitive uses with the goal of avoiding land use conflicts, shielding lighting, enhancing privacy, and better screening view of airport facilities from adjacent residential uses.
+Provide and maintain landscaped buffer areas along the southern boundary of Airport Airside that include setbacks, landscaping, screening, or other appropriate view sensitive uses with the goal of avoiding land use conflicts, shielding lighting, enhancing privacy, and better screening view of airport facilities from adjacent residential uses. - P5.
 No aircraft under power shall enter the Imperial Terminal Area located on the south side of the airport generally used for cargo and fixed-base operations.
 Continue the use of tug and tow procedures in this area.